mlowicki/rhythm/README.md

 }
 ```

-Mesos task will have `DB_PASSWORD` environment variable set to value returned by secrets backend when `"webservices/oauth/db/password"` will be passed.
+Mesos task will have `DB_PASSWORD` environment variable set to value returned by secrets backend if `"webservices/oauth/db/password"` will be passed.
 In case of e.g. Vault it'll be interpreted as path to secret from which data under `value` key will retrieved.

 Options:
 * backend (optional) - `"vault"` or `"none"` (`"none"` by default)
-* vault (optional and used only when `backend` is set to `"vault"`)
+* vault (optional and used only if `backend` is set to `"vault"`)
-    * address (required) - Vault server address
+    * addr (required) - Vault address with scheme like `https://`
     * token (required) - Vault token with read access to secrets under `root`
     * root (optional) - Secret's path prefix (`"secret/rhythm/"` by defualt)
     * timeout (optional) - Client timeout in milliseconds (`0` by default which means no timeout)
-    * rootca (optional) - absolute path to custom root certificate used while talking to Vault server
+    * rootca (optional) - absolute path to custom root certificate used while talking to Vault

 Example:
 ```javascript